equinor/create-dm-app/README.md

 pre-commit run --all-files
 ```

+### UiPlugins

+#### Adding a ui-plugin
+1. Create a folder in `src/plugins`.
+This will be your plugin, and must have a `index.js`-file that has a default export of the type `export const plugins: TPlugin[]`
+2. Add this plugin to the list of plugins to load in `src/plugins.js`
+3. Done!

+#### Using the ui-plugin

+Associate a blueprint type with a set of uiRecipes that uses the ui-plugin

+1. Create a `CORE:RecipeLink`-entity (see `app/data/DemoApplicationDataSource/instances/recipe_links/demoApp.json` as an example)
+2. Create a _lookup_ with the app name and the _RecipeLinks_ for it (DMSS must be running on localhost:5000)
+   - `dm create-lookup demo-app DemoApplicationDataSource/instances/recipe_links`

 ### Using the Tree component

 To use the Tree component from [dm-core](https://github.com/equinor/dm-core-packages), visible data sources must be